andrewzey/alekseynikolsky/public/markdown/2024-03-voskresensky-recital-review.md

 thunder-like sforzando of the staccato chords at the end of each ascending arpeggio wave.
-He also lyricized the alternative subject by desynchronizing it in relation to the accompaniment with the help of a carefully weighted rubato.
+He also lyricized the alternative subject by desynchronizing it in relation to the accompaniment with the help of a carefully weighed rubato.
 Such asynchrony is exceedingly difficult to achieve in "Presto Agitato" tempo and can be found in very few recordings of the Golden Age of piano (most notably, by Ignaz Friedman).
 By colliding the tempestuous principal part, lyrical alternative part,